This article on Garden Burial is from www.gardenlaw.co.uk

 Please note that AIDS is not a notifiable disease and creates no problem in burial.

-That's less than 3 feet, however, its probably best to dig a 4 foot hole, since this will allow about 3 feet between the upper surface of the body, assuming that you will not be using a coffin, and the ground surface.
+That's less than 3 feet.
+However, its probably best to dig a 4 foot hole, since this will allow about 3 feet between the upper surface of the body.
+This assumes that you will not be using a coffin.
+The ground surface.
 "6 feet under" is a colloquialism.
 In ordinary cemeteries, a body may be given a 6 foot deep grave, but another body will be placed on top of it in the future.

 You need to be practical when deciding where you want your grave.
 Sandy soils are dangerous to dig in to any depth, and rock will obviously limit how far down you can dig.